HayleyFuller/web_scraping/README.md

 This challenge is split into two parts

-- Part 1: Scrap titles and preview text from Mars news
+- Part 1: Scrape titles and preview text from Mars news

 - Part 2:Scrape and Analyze Mars Weather Data